Tuesday, 18 July 2017

 There was not a soul in sight in the village, and we had no choice but to refill our empty water bottles from the fountain at the crossroads, despite the “eau non potable” sign.

-Better to have an attack of gastro tomorrow than die of thirst today.
+We preferred to have an attack of gastro tomorrow than die of thirst today.
 We found out subsequently that the temperature had been 37°C that day, and yes, we did get the runs a couple of days later.

 As we hauled ourselves slowly upwards, Keith started to feel giddy and weak.
 He drank some water but to no avail, and soon he lost his balance completely and had to lie down.